andrey-evg-korolyov/dilsymon/README.md

 After creating the database, you need to:
 1. Enter the parameters of the created database in the "db" section of the esm.config.json file
 2. Apply the datadase.sql script in the created database

+The "x_period" parameter in the "db" section of the esm.config.json file means the number of recent records in SQL equal to the number of points on the chart.